nowheredense/weightedautomata/README.md

 ## Files
 * ``WeightedAutomaton.py``: WeightedAutomaton and auxiliary ProbabilityList classes
-* ``witnesses.pickle``: an archive of many witnesses to the [PFA complexity](https://arxiv.org/abs/2402.13376) of binary strings through length 9 and beyond
+* ``witnesses``: a Deflate (zlib)-compressed archive of many witnesses to the [PFA complexity](https://arxiv.org/abs/2402.13376) of binary strings through length 9 and beyond

 ## Installation
 Requires Sage 9.x or higher (for Python 3).
 Tested in 9.4.
+The code heavily uses native Sage functionality and cannot run in Python alone.

 To use, just copy WeightedAutomaton.py into the working directory and run

     sage: load("WeightedAutomaton.py")

-If you also want the database of witnesses, download ``witnesses.pickle`` to the working directory and run, e.g.,
+If you also want the database of PFA complexity witnesses, download the file ``witnesses`` to the working directory and run, e.g.,

     sage: SW = WeightedAutomaton._loadwits("witnesses")